Circle Of Control Worksheet

 Empowers the patient

 In some instances, patients may want to handle their concerns on their own.
-By having a copy of what things they can control or not control, they know what to focus on in life and how to make better decisions that will benefit them and their health.
+By understanding their own abilities and shifting their own attitude towards control, they can focus on what they can control and make better decisions that will benefit them, their health, and even their self esteem.

 Not only does the practitioner get to know more about the patient and effectively develop trust, but the patient also has the opportunity to see what relationships in their life they should strengthen or end for their mental health.